SBEVSL/sbevsl_migrated/readme.txt

 implementing more effective alignment strategies with the motif tool in ProMOL.

 =========================================================================
-[Update by current developers: there are 440 motifs as of July 20, 2011.]
+[Update by current developers: there are now several sets of motifs that may be individually selected as of 24 July 2014:  The P-set of hand generated motifs, the A-set of automatically generated motifs, the M-set of motifs with metal ions and amino acids, and the R-set of other metal ion motifs.]
 =========================================================================

 The previous developers of ProMOL had incorporated a modified version of the